 Ingredients for the Cake

-1 packet of Simply Low Carb Vanilla Cupcake Mix
+1 pack of Simply Low Carb Vanilla Cupcake Mix

 250ml milk of choice (we used unsweetened almond milk)